California case challenges teacher job protection laws

-LOS ANGELES Incompetent teachers in California are holding back poor and minority children, an attorney for several students said on Thursday in closing arguments for a closely watched trial that could change the way public school teachers are hired and fired in the most populous U.S. state.
+Closing arguments were set to begin Thursday in a closely watched California legal case that could change the way public school teachers are hired and fired in the most populous U.S. state.

+The two-month trial focused on the question of whether five laws meant to protect teachers' jobs are unfair to poor and minority children because, for a variety of reasons, they lead to instability at schools in troubled neighborhoods and protect the jobs of older teachers even if they are ineffective.

+"We're asking the court to declare that these five education codes are unconstitutional and that they violate the equal protection clause," said Marcellus A. McRae, one of several attorneys arguing the case before a judge in Superior Court in Los Angeles.

 The lawsuit, opposed by teacher union leaders and the state, comes at a time of bitter political wrangling over how best to reinvigorate a U.S. public school system that leaves American children lagging counterparts in countries such as Finland and South Korea.

-Minority students are disproportionately affected because many live in poorer neighborhoods where teacher turnover and other problems are more prevalent, the group has said.

-"I'm here today because my education is very important to me," lead plaintiff Elizabeth Vergara, 16, told a news conference during a break in the hearing.
-"Right now we're kids and we can't do this alone."

-The group behind the lawsuit, Students Matter, boasts the firepower of a Los Angeles law firm that mounted a team of many of the same attorneys to successfully overturn California's anti-gay marriage initiative, Proposition 8.
+The group behind the lawsuit, Students Matter, was founded by Silicon Valley businessman David Welch and boasts the firepower of the Los Angeles law firm of Gibson, Dunn & Crutcher, which mounted a team of many of the same attorneys to successfully overturn California's anti-gay marriage initiative, Proposition 8.

+The issue they raise touches on one that has been raging in school reform circles for years - whether it is too difficult to fire teachers who are not effective in the classroom.

+But the group's approach also brings in the novel argument that the five laws that they challenge actually violate the civil rights of students.

 HARMING DISADVANTAGED STUDENTS

-Taken together, the laws harm poor and disadvantaged students on several levels, McRae said.
-First, a law regulating how layoffs of teachers must be performed requires districts to fire those with the least seniority first.
+According to McRae, taken together, the laws harm poor and disadvantaged students on several levels.
+First, they say, a law regulating how layoffs of teachers must be performed requires districts to fire those with the least seniority first.

 Practically speaking, that law means it is so hard to fire tenured teachers that the ineffective ones wind up getting transferred to schools in undesirable locations, McRae said.

-That in turn means when the young teachers get laid off, students at those schools can be left with more senior teachers who are there because they were not successful in other placements, he said.
+That in turn means that when the young teachers get laid off, students at those schools can be left with more senior teachers who are there because they were not successful in other placements, he added.

 Lawyers for the state and for teachers unions are expected to argue on Thursday that there was no proof that regulations harm students.

-Deputy Attorney General Nimrod Elias said earlier that "the occasional and random assignment of a student to a bad teacher" does not meet the test for an equal protection case.
+Deputy Attorney General Nimrod Elias said in an earlier part of the trial that "the occasional and random assignment of a student to a bad teacher" does not meet the test for an equal protection case.

-James Finberg, representing the California Teachers Association and California Federation of Teachers, has said the plaintiffs failed to establish that the laws in question had caused any harm.
+James Finberg, representing the California Teachers Association and California Federation of Teachers, said in earlier arguments that the plaintiffs had failed to establish that the laws in question had caused any harm.

 "The statutes don't assign teachers.
 Districts and principals assign teachers," he said.
 "The reality of students being in inner-city schools is not caused by these statutes."